FailedRift/site/docs/lessons/lesson-1/geometry-objects.md

 [distance](https://shapely.readthedocs.io/en/stable/manual.html#object.distance)
 method.

-In our example the distance is calculated in a cartesian coordinate system.
+In our example, the distance is calculated in a cartesian coordinate system.
-When working with real GIS data the distance is based on the used coordinate reference system. always check what is the unit of measurement (for example, meters) in the coordinate reference system you are using.
+When working with real GIS data the distance is based on the used coordinate reference system.
+Always check what is the unit of measurement (for example, meters) in the coordinate reference system you are using.

 Let’s calculate the distance between `point1` and `point2`: